Aluminum Handrail Install Demo Video

 - Adjustable 180-degree spline F

 Fasten the spline to the handrail, one piece at time to allow for minor adjustments.
-First, drill a countersink for a #8 x 3/4” stainless steel flat head sheet metal screw.
+First, drill a countersink for a #8 x 3/4” stainless steel star drive screw.

 Loosen the set screw that secures the top collar F to the center pin G. Attach the adhesive disk to the top collar.
 Place your handrail on top, press down firmly and remove the handrail and top collar together.